Ji-Tu Cumbuka: Acting career

 Cumbuka wrote, produce, and acted in the gospel musical play Help Somebody, co-starring with Kene Holliday, Hall Williams, Ali Woodson, and Glynn Turman.
 It debuted in Washington, D.C. in the late 90s.

 Death

 Cumbuka died at the age of 77 on July 4, 2017, after a six-month battle with cancer.

+In a statement to CNN, Eddie Murphy said, "It's a sad day for everyone in the industry.
+He was a great actor and a good man."